Encrypted Device Vulnerability Problem

 One of the issues with these devices, as stated by SanDisk, is that there is a flaw in their encryption procedure.
 Basically, some versions of their Cruzer Enterprise flash drives contain a vulnerability that could allow unauthorized individuals to access the encrypted data on your USB stick.
 SanDisk made sure to point out that the flaw was not within their drive’s hardware or firmware, but in the actual code that accompanies the drive and runs on the user’s computer.

 Kingston Technology had a similar security flaw within their devices (presumably based upon the same vulnerability).
 They released a Security Bulletin regarding a potential threat from hackers, which would allow the hacker to access encrypted data on some of their USB drives too.
 Kingston’s Bulletin didn’t provide much information other than to advise affected customers to contact Kingston’s Technical Support.
 However, one thing that this Bulletin did explain, was that a “skilled person” with the proper tools and actual access to the drives might be able to gain access to encrypted data”.

-Frankly, it’s pretty unfortunate that these so-called secure and encrypted devices should are vulnerable to this type of attack.
+Frankly, it’s pretty unfortunate that these so-called secure and encrypted devices are vulnerable to this type of attack.

 Located Below are some of the drives currently affected by this Security Flaw.

 Cruzer Enterprise FIPS Edition USB flash drive, CZ32